ibm-mas/mas-performance/docs/mas/aws/bestpractice.md

 Each OCP cluster creates 1 class load balancer and 2 network load balancers in AWS.
 AWS classic load balancer has a default idle time **60** seconds.
 In some cases, this value is not enough for a long time transaction (e.g. asset health check notebook).
 Consider to adjust this value to what the application needs (e.g. 300 seconds).

 Also, monitoring classic load-balance performance is strongly recommend, particularly with IoT related app.
-(Note: Surge Queue Length's default/hard code limit is **1024**. when queue is fully, the tcp handshake will fail)
+(Note: Surge Queue Length's defaults to a hardcoded limit of **1024**.
+When queue is fully, the tcp handshake will fail)

 ## Amazon DocumentDB

- DocumentDB that is a fully managed MongoDB compatibility database.
+ DocumentDB is a fully managed MongoDB compatibility database.
 It can be used by both IBM Suite License Service (SLS) and MAS Core.
 However, there are functional differences between DocumentDB and MongoDB.
 Check [this link](https://docs.aws.amazon.com/documentdb/latest/developerguide/functional-differences.html) for more details.

  **Note:** When using DocumentDB, it requires to set `RetryWrite=false` in SLS and Suite CRs.